DevOps-Playbook/MERN-Stack-Application/tutorial-lab1.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

-You've deployed a full MERN stack application using Docker Compose, entirely inside your browser.
-From here you could:
+You've deployed a full MERN stack application using Docker Compose Ready for the next lab?

-- Try the Kubernetes manifests in the `kubernetes/` folder
-- Explore the Helm chart in `Helm/`
-- Look at the `Jenkinsfile` to see how this app could be built in CI/CD

-Ready for the next lab?
 Head back to the course site to continue.